fact-benchmark/factbenchmark/model.md

 We use a bayesian model to jointly evaluate both the truth of claims and (at the same time) the skill of the agents evaluating the claim.

-Prior work in this space includes <a href="https://icml.cc/2012/papers/597.pdf">How To Grade a Test Without Knowing the Answers</a>.
+To set context, prior work in this space includes <a href="https://icml.cc/2012/papers/597.pdf">How To Grade a Test Without Knowing the Answers</a>.

 Some of our own earlier work on bayesian modeling of problems with this type of uncertainty is <a href="https://github.com/factbenchmark/reality-reliability">outlined here</a>.
 At this time our work on this model remains a work in progress, but it is advanced enough that we can at least outline the basic idea here.